 With good-paying jobs hard to find, staying current with student loan payments can be a struggle.
 Using income-driven repayment plans for federal student loans such as Pay as You Earn is one way to keep student loan payments a bit more manageable.
 You can also ask your student loan servicer about other repayment or forgiveness programs you may qualify for.

 If you’ve borrowed too much for a home loan and are struggling to pay your mortgage, it’s a good idea to reach out to your lender for assistance before you fall behind on your payments.
 Debt help is available but you’ll need to ask for it.
 You can learn more about how to save your home from foreclosure here.

 How Much Auto Loan Debt Is Too Much?

 If you owe more on an auto loan than a car is worth, you’ve borrowed too much for your car.
 And you’ll want to squeeze out those car payments any way you can for a couple of years, since selling your car would likely mean rolling your old debt into a new auto loan.
 To avoid getting caught “upside down” and owing more on a car loan than a car is worth, make a down payment of 20% (or more) and limit your auto loan terms to four years or less.

 Remember, with any kind of debt, falling behind on your payments can hurt your credit.
-It’s important to check your credit reports and monitor your credit scores each month for free to see how your debt and your payment history affects your credit.
+It’s important to check your credit reports and monitor your credit scores for free to see how your debt and your payment history affects your credit.